Perform advanced geospatial analysis on areas serviced by your networks by querying your data layers.

 Exploring reach and travel time from a specific point

-3. If you have selected travel time you will be able to explore accessibility either from or to a specific point on your map, at a time designated by the respective service day and departure/arrival time.
+- If you have selected you will be able to explore accessibility either or a specific point on your map, at a time designated by the respective service day and departure/arrival time.

-5. Click add on the QUERIES section of the isochrone tool panel to load the Isochrone Query editor.
+- Click on the QUERIES section of the isochrone tool panel to load the Isochrone Query editor.

-7. Click OKAY and then update to generate a list of affordable units within a range of travel times.
+- Click OKAY and then to generate a list of affordable units within a range of travel times.

 Constructing Queries